spangen87/memory-game/README.md

 ## Testing
 ### Browser Testing
-- Google Chrome was used during development and there is no know issues in that browser.
-Although Chrome on iPhone are a little slow on the first animations.
+- Google Chrome was used during development and there is no known issues in that browser.
+Although Chrome on iPhone is a little slow on the first animations.
 - Mozilla Firefox is tested through the development process and there is no known issues.
 - Microsoft Edge is tested in different resolutions with no known issues.
 - Safari is only tested on mobile devices and there is no known issues in that browser.